-- g) Other business - h) Adjournment
+g) Other business

+h) Adjournment

-2.02.02 Special Meetings
+2.03.02 Special Meetings

-i.
-A Special Meeting shall be convened for any time and place in Saskatchewan by a majority vote of the SHA Board of Directors.
+i) A Special Meeting shall be convened for any time and place in Saskatchewan by a majority vote of the Hockey Saskatchewan Board of Directors.

-ii.
-The Board of Directors, upon receipt of a written request for a Special Meeting signed by thirty (30) Members in good standing, shall convene a Special Meeting within sixty (60) days of the receipt of the request.
+ii) The Board of Directors, upon receipt of a written request for a Special Meeting signed by thirty (30) Members in good standing, shall convene a Special Meeting within sixty (60) days of the receipt of the request.

-iii.
-The SHA Chair of the Board shall prepare the agenda for the Special Meeting and shall limit that agenda to the limits specified in the Special Meeting request.
+iii) The Hockey Saskatchewan Chair of the Board shall prepare the agenda for the Special Meeting and shall limit that agenda to the limits specified in the Special Meeting request.

-iv.
-The agenda of a Special Meeting may not be altered.
+iv) The agenda of a Special Meeting may not be altered.

-2.02.03 Notice of Meetings
+2.03.03 Notice of Meetings

-i.
-Notice of the time and place of all General Meetings and Special Meetings, the general nature of the business to be transacted, and sufficient information for the Members to make an informed decision with respect to any decisions they are to make at the meeting shall be given to each Member at least thirty (30) days prior to the meeting.
+i) Notice of the time and place of all General Meetings and Special Meetings, the general nature of the business to be transacted, and sufficient information for the Members to make an informed decision with respect to any decisions they are to make at the meeting shall be given to each Member at least thirty (30) days prior to the meeting.

-ii.
-The Notice of the meeting shall be deemed to be given when sent electronically to the last known email address of each member.
+ii) The Notice of the meeting shall be deemed to be given when sent electronically to the last known email address of each member.

-2.02.04 Voting
+2.03.04 Voting

-i.
 The following shall be entitled to one (1) vote at all Annual Meetings and Special Meetings:

-a) All members of the SHA Board of Directors.
-The Chair of the Board shall refrain from voting unless, in the event of a tie, he/she shall cast the deciding vote.
+a) All members of the Hockey Saskatchewan Board of Directors.
+The Chair of the Board shall refrain from voting unless, in the event of a tie, he/ she shall cast the deciding vote.

-b) All Officiating Development Leadership Team Members.
+b) Officiating Development Leadership Team Members to a maximum of five (5).